is an abnormal heartbeat. Most arrythmias are caused by an electrical

 Doctors use several tools to diagnose arrhythmias.
 It's very important to

-know a child's medical history
+know a child's medical history and

-along with a physical exam, to begin the evaluation.
+with a physical exam, to begin the evaluation.

 If an arrhythmia is suspected, the doctor will order an electrocardiogram

 (EKG) to measure the heart's electrical activity.
 For this painless test, the